SherryFu0315/SherryFu0315.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Human Resource Management, Renmin University of China, 2017
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Information Systems and Technology Management, Katz Graduate School of Business, University of Pittsburgh, 2022 (expected)

 Work experience
 ======